RayhanTabase/hello-rails-back-end/README.md

 # 📖 [Hello Rails React ] <a name="about-project"></a>

-> In this application I explore setting up a rails application with react inclusive and trying to use react libraries such as redux and react-router with a rails api application.
+> In this application I explore a rails api client whose data would be consumed by a seperate react front end clinet.

-**[hello_rails_react]** is an application to help explore how to connect react and use it to its maximum with rails application..
+**[hello_rails_backend]** is an application to help explore how to connect react and use it to its maximum with rails application.

 ## 🛠 Built With <a name="built-with"></a>